-If you've created a Multimedia lesson, but see a white screen when viewing it or have error, you can follow the troubleshooting guide below to quickly get to the bottom of the issue.
+If you've created a Multimedia lesson, but see an error message or a white screen when viewing the lesson, you can follow the troubleshooting guide below to quickly get to the bottom of the issue.

 Confirm that the content is iframe compatible

 Multimedia lesson types use an iframe, or inline frame (an HTML element that allows another HTML document to load within your page), to embed the content into your course; so in order for something to work as a Multimedia lesson it must be iframe compatible.

 Sometimes, content or websites are not iframe compatible.
 You can use this free tool to confirm whether or not the material you're trying to use is iframeable.

 - Google (the website) is an example of a site that cannot be embedded with an iframe.
-If you try to save a URL that is not iframeable, you will receive an error message:
+If you try to save a URL that is not iframeable, you will receive an error message.

-Some platforms like Google docs support iframing, but require a specific set up in the document.
+- Some platforms (like Google docs) are compatible with iframe, but require a specific set up in the document.
 In this case, you will see an error message informing you that there are specific setup requirements.

 Learn how to Configure a Google Doc to Allow iFraming.

 Take a look at your Source URL

-What this means is that if you include a link to a non-secure (or HTTP) site in your Multimedia lesson, and a student visits your Thinkific site via, e.g. https://yoursite.thinkific.com, they'll end up in the course player under https and any Multimedia lessons using a non-secure link (e.g. http://typeform.com) will show as a white screen.
+What this means is that if you include a link to a non-secure (or HTTP) site in your Multimedia lesson, and a student visits your Thinkific site (for example, https://yoursite.thinkific.com), they'll end up in the course player under Thinkific's secure HTTPS - and any Multimedia lessons containing a non-secure link (e.g. http://typeform.com) will show as a white screen.

 Therefore, the best option is to always use https links (e.g. https://typeform.com) wherever possible.

-*NOTE: Some sites may not have an https option (you'll know this because trying to visit the site will show a security message).
+Note: Some sites may not have an https option (in these cases, visiting the webpage will give you a security message).
 Most sites do have this option however, so it shouldn't come up too often.
-If it does, simply be sure to use http links for your Thinkific site instead.
+If it does, use http links for your Thinkific site instead.